Cammin/CamLib/README.md

 ## Disclaimer
-The API could change at any moments notice.
+- The API could change at any moments notice.
 But *should* be relatively stable/unchanged.
+- This package will update the supported unity version at any moment's notice, but will usually stay up to date with the latest tech stream.
+- In most cases, older Unity versions should work, but are not actively supported.